jimmysmits/CloudNotes/Preparation-Exam.md

 -   _Interactively:_ Terraform will interactively ask you for the required values
 -   _File:_ A configuration file may be specified via the `init` command line.
 To specify a file, use the `-backend-config=PATH` option when running `terraform init`
--   _Command-line key/value pairs:_ Key/value pairs can be specified via the `init` command line.
+-   _Command line key/value pairs:_ Key/value pairs can be specified via the `init` command line.

 ## terraform refresh